LCD and Viewfinder

 E-M10 II has a built-in Stereo microphone and a Mono speaker.

 Olympus E-M10 II doesn't have any connections for external microphones and headphones.
-If you need a Mirrorless camera with external microphone connectivity, consider Sony Alpha a6100 or Sony Alpha a6300 in a similar price range.
+If you need a Mirrorless camera with external microphone connectivity, consider Olympus OM-D E-M5 II or Fujifilm X-A7 in a similar price range.

 Connectivity and Storage

 connectivity ( 802.11b/g/n with smartphone app) which lets you transfer your photos directly to compatible devices without any physical connection.One other feature that we like is the ability to use our smartphone as a remote to control our E-M10 II.
 You can change camera settings, release shutter, view LCD screen and tranfer files using remote control app.

 You can connect E-M10 II to compatible devices via its HDMI port or USB 2.0 (480 Mbit/sec) port.